ckrough/agentspaces/README.md

 1. Creates a git worktree at `~/.agentspaces/<project>/<name>/`
 2. Creates a branch with the workspace name
 3. Sets up metadata in `.agentspace/`
-4. (Coming) Auto-detects Python projects and creates venv
+4. Auto-detects Python version and creates venv with uv
+5. Syncs dependencies from `pyproject.toml` if present
-5. (Coming) Creates workspace-context skill for agent discovery
+6. (Coming) Creates workspace-context skill for agent discovery

 ## Development